 For more references, see a printed Bible Dictionary or Bible Concordance, or use the Bibloi computer program, or search any On-Line Bible.
-For pictorial images of Jesus, see the New Testament section of Biblical Art on the WWW.

 These two titles are equivalent, both meaning "anointed one," from the Hebrew verb MASHAH ("to anoint, smear with oil, pour oil over someone") and the Greek verb CHRIO (same def.).
 Many different people were called "anointed":